DaanSelen/ntos/README.md

     `curl http://localhost/configs/minimal/preseed.cfg`.<br>
     This should output the Debian preseed for the minimal configuration.<br>

-### How to install a client.

-1. To kick-off the installation, insert your USB (or other medium) into your to-be installed system.<br>
-    Just like a normal Debian installation boot off of the USB-medium.
-Then instead of entering the (graphical) install, go to `Advanced settings -> (graphical) Automated install.`<br>
-    This will load basic modules from the installation media, and load them.
-These include but are not limited to network connectivity (to connect to the webserver presenting NTOS-files).<br>

-    > For an example see [preseed-screen](./assets/images/debian12-preseed-screen.png).<br>

-2. Refering to the webserver endpoints below - enter the IP-address or hostname of the webserver (with the port) followed by `/configs/<desired-config>/preseed.cfg`.
-By default the minimal configuration is available.<br>
-    This makes the [Debian-installer](https://www.debian.org/devel/debian-installer/) use the preseed configuration for its installation.<br>
-    The only manual input needed for installation is the partitioning, this is because this project has been made for a machine with 4GB total storage.<br>
-    This means, if you have more than let's say 6GB total storage, then you can choose the Guided Partitioning (expert users can make something themselves).<br>

-3. Now the machine will install itself using the selected configuration from ./ntos/configs (if you selected it correctly).<br>
-    Just wait a while, the older the machine the slowed it will be.
-Once the installation is complete the machine will restart itself as per instruction of the preseed. <br>

-4. Once the machine has succesfully booted into the Desktop Environment (DE) you have chosen (the default is XFCE4) open a terminal and enter:<br>
-    `bash <(curl <your-ntos-server-ip/hostname:port>/configs/<desired-config>)`<br>
-    This will initiate the 'finisher'-script, after which the install should be complete.

-    > For examples see the image examples or the [images-directory](./assets/images)

-5. Enjoy!
-Linux is so much fun to use. 😉

 # How to debug?

 If you are encountering issues with - most likely connecting the actual RDP session.
 Follow these steps!<br>